LaunchCodeEducation/lchs/src/chapters/more-flask/project.rst

 -------------------------

 The layout and colors on the page are a bit distracting.
-Since this is the signup page for your web application, it is the first thing new users see.
+Since this is the sign-up page for your web application, it is the first thing new users see.
 If it gives them a poor UX, then they might decide NOT to join!

 Open the ``style.css`` and ``register.html`` files in Visual Studio Code.
 Make